JS Kabylie: The Hannachi era (1993–2017)

 The Bulgarian coach Janko Guelov was fired before the start of the 2000–01 season and Nedjmeddine Belayachi replaced him when JSK were in the quarter-finals of the CAF Cup.
 At this stage, the JSK has the Tunisian club Etoile Sportive du Sahel in the competition (4–1 victory on penalties in Tunisia, each having won 1–0 at home) and eliminates the Nigerian club Heartland.
 After a heavy defeat against Entente Sportive Sétifienne in the league, Belayachi was ousted a few days before the first leg of the CAF Cup final, he was replaced by the duo Mahieddine Khalef and Nacer Sandjak.
 The final therefore opposes JSK to the Egyptian club Ismaily SC.
 On December 1, 2000, JSK won the first CAF Cup in its history thanks to the away goals rule (1–1 then 0–0).
-This is the first and only C3 won by an Algerian club.
+This is the first and only Algerian club to win this African trophy.
 With this title, the JSK became the second African club to win all three different African competitions.
 This African trophy was dedicated by JSK to the late Hocine Gasmi.